xamarin/WebSharp/docs/getting-started/getting-started-websharp-electron-application.md

 The first line enables scripting C# from Node.js.

 The next two lines creates a C# `hello` function for us.
 By default the first line is commented out with the second line specifying the source code file of the generated class.
 This will compile the `.cs` module on the fly.
 The commented out first line can be used if on the fly compiling is not desirable allowing a generated assembly of the source to be specified.
 More info about [Building Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md).

+> :bulb: Note the use of the variable `__dirname` that is prepended to the paths.
+This is useful if you are going to packageing your app or the packaged app may not be able to find your sources or assemblies.

 The provided `func` accepts a reference to C# code and returns a `Node.js` function which acts as a JavaScript proxy to the Func<object,Task<object>> .NET delegate